dinde451/jarr.d1/Jarulfs_Guide.md

 If the item type is a *book of,* the game then attaches a spell to the book.
 The qlvl of the spell can be in the range given below.
-For a list of qlvl of spells on books see chapter 3.2.3.
+For a list of qlvl of spells on books see CHAPTER_LINK_books-scrolls-and-staves-with-spells.

 Range of qlvl for spell on books: 1 to ilvl/2